Which Is the Best Lightweight Folding Mobility Scooter? A 2026 Guide

 Most folding scooters still rely on lithium-ion batteries because they are widely available and well proven.

 In 2026, you will also hear more about solid-state batteries.
-For example, reports have described a Finnish solid-state battery reaching 100,000 cycles and 400 Wh/kg energy density.
+Reports have described a Finnish solid-state battery reaching 100,000 cycles and 400 Wh/kg energy density.
 The promise is clear: safer characteristics, higher energy density, and more stable performance in some conditions.

 But practical buying advice is still simple: